 Supplements are not strictly regulated in many countries, including Singapore.
 The World Anti-Doping Agency (WADA) is also not involved in testing supplements.
-For this reason ADS and other organisations, including WADA and IOC cannot "approve", "endorse" or confirm the status of any supplement product.
-Athletes who test positive to a prohibited substance in a supplement may face the same penalties as someone who is deliberately using the substance to cheat.
+For this reason, ADS and other organisations, including WADA and IOC cannot “approve”, “endorse” or confirm the status of any supplement product.
+Athletes who test positive for a prohibited substance in a supplement may face the same penalties as someone who is deliberately using the substance to cheat.

 Understand what are the issues and risks associated with the use of supplements by athletes at the Supplement 411 website created by the United States Anti-Doping Agency.

 Find out what the experts are saying about the use of supplements in sport.
 Click here to watch an interview with Professor Ron Maughan from Loughborough University.